mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 In order to maintain these qualities the Mojaloop Foundation implements a rigorous product engineering process which includes strict requirements for technical design review and code review, testing and quality assurance.

-Our process is intended to help our contributors identity and mitigate risks while enhancing our products, for the benefit of the entire Mojaloop community.
+Our process is intended to help our contributors identify and mitigate risks while enhancing our products, for the benefit of the entire Mojaloop community.

 Since 2017 when the Mojaloop project cut its first code, our process model has evolved to cope with the